Vertical Growth vs. Horizontal Growth: Definitions & Which is Best

 Horizontal Growth Strategy

-- Highly lucrative
+- Highly lucrative with ample planning

-- Better long-term ROI
+- Significant long-term ROI

 - Challenges unique to new markets

 - Increased competition

 - Can be expensive to build new teams in new geographies

 Uber was founded and launched in San Francisco, but later rolled out to thousands of locations across the globe.
 This meant insane growth for Uber, but this horizontal growth doesn't come without challenges.
 Growing to new geographies means navigating new laws and regulations in every city, researching driver insurance and safety laws, and incorporating new maps and languages into their application.

 Uber saw tremendous growth from growing horizontally, but they did ample research on their new markets before they jumped in.
 You wouldn't walk straight into a dark cave without trying to flash a light inside.
 Giving yourself preparation, guidance, and a solid understanding of a new market makes it significantly easier to penetrate.